Alex-Costea/Wiles/docs/tickets.md

 write_line("2 + 3 = $2 + 3;")
 ```

-## 59 - Display errors inline in Wiles Web

-No description provided.

 ## 60 - Types such as `"accepted" or "rejected"`

 No description provided.